British startup Cox Marine ready to revolutionize the outboard engine industry thanks to digitalization

 Enter the game-changer: digitalization

 And digitalization is where tools from Siemens Digital Industries Software enter the picture.
-Specifically, the team relies on digitalization tools from the Xcelerator portfolio, including Teamcenter® software for end-to-end integration, NX™ software for seamless design capabilities and Simcenter™ software for comprehensive digital twin and performance simulation.
+Specifically, the team relies on digitalization tools from the Siemens Xcelerator business platform, including Teamcenter® software for end-to-end integration, NX™ software for seamless design capabilities and Simcenter™ software for comprehensive digital twin and performance simulation.

 “The Siemens tools are used by a large proportion of our staff.
 We are also using a Teamcenter integration framework to integrate the Siemens platform into our ERP solution,” explains Tony Ferrier, head of IT at Cox Marine.
 “Teamcenter is used by most of our employees.
 It is at the very core of our business.
 It holds all our design infrastructure, so it talks to our NX systems.
 Teamcenter manages all our documentation – all our bills of materials.
 This information drives the process all the way from design and engineering to our manufacturing process and production facility.”